Reaper-xyz/Reaper-Logger/README.md

 Installation
 --------------
+1. Clone the repository or download the latest release
-1. open start.bat
+2. open start.bat
-2. Put your info into the builder
+3. Put your info into the builder
-3. compile it and find the logger in dist/precompiled.exe
+4. compile it and find the logger in dist/precompiled.exe
-4. send to the nigga victim
+5. send to the nigga victim
-5. Enjoy!
+6. Enjoy!

      AUTHORS
      -------